 Leases are classified as operating leases or finance leases in accordance with ASC842.
 The Group has operating leases for office space that the Group utilizes under lease arrangements.
 For leases with terms greater than 12 months, the Group records the related assets and lease liability at the present value of lease payments over the terms.
 Certain leases include rental escalation clauses, renewal options and/or termination options, which are factored into the Group's determination of lease payments when appropriate.
-As of the December 31, 2019, the Group has no finance lease.
+As of the December 31, 2019 and 2020, the Group has no significant finance lease.

-The components of lease expense for the year ended December 31, 2019 were as follows:
+The components of lease expense for the years ended December 31, 2019 and 2020 were as follows: